stelligent/cloudformation_templates/labs/polly/README.md

 # Tips
-pip install awscli --upgrade --user (didn't have `start-speech-synthesis-task`)
+pip install awscli --upgrade --user (didn't have `start-speech-synthesis-task`) Use the same file name in S3 so that it can be used as a URL (and make it public)

 # Other Ideas
 1. Manually create an Amazon S3 bucket